lotos2512/menu-and-breadcrumbs-generator/README.md

 permission - Use for permission of node.Accept bool value or callback.

-params - array with string values, what wiil be add to url if the node url is current.
+params - array with string values, what will be add param form $_GET to url if the node url is current.

-namePostFix - string value, what wiil be add to name of the node if url is current.
+namePostFix - string value, what will get value from $_GET and add to name of the node if url is current.

 children - array with nodes.